spack/spack/lib/spack/docs/build_systems/rpackage.rst

    > update.packages(ask = FALSE)

-This works great for users who has internet access, but those on an air-gapped cluster will find it easier to let Spack build a download mirror and install these packages for you.
+This works great for users who have internet access, but those on an air-gapped cluster will find it easier to let Spack build a download mirror and install these packages for you.